-When I began to seriously study the book of Daniel following the celebration of the Protestant Reformation in 2017, I realised how important the differences really are between core Protestant Christian faith that Martin Luther and others stood for, in relation to then traditional Catholicism and the Papacy.
+When I began to seriously study Daniel's book following the celebration of the Protestant Reformation in 2017, I realised how important the differences really are between the core Protestant Christian faith that Martin Luther and others stood for, in comparison traditional Catholicism and the Papacy.

-This is not necessarily about an individual’s stance, who can be a true born-again Christian no matter what denomination they are in; it’s more about the wider spiritual principles of that system which I understood more through the analogy of coffee shop baristas as per the post here.
+This is not necessarily about an individual’s stance, who can be a true born-again Christian no matter what denomination they are in; it’s more about the wider spiritual principles of that system that I understood more analogy of coffee shop baristas as per the post here.

 The Core Differences

-Therefore, in an effort to appreciate the important faith differences between Catholics and Protestants, here are ten core ones that I now appreciate (there’s another on YouTube here).
+Therefore, to appreciate the important faith differences between Catholics and Protestants, here are ten core ones that I now appreciate (there’s another on YouTube here).

-Whilst the majority of these boil down to core doctrinal issues, some are more to do with the religious traditions and systems.
+While most of this boil down to core doctrinal issues, some are more to do with the religious traditions and systems.

-Also, these are basically my own notes on the whole subject, therefore quite brief in places, and with coming from a Protestant perspective then this is more of a summary of the contrasting Catholic views on matters.
+Also, these are basically my own notes on the whole subject, therefore quite brief in places, and with coming from a Protestant perspective, this is more of a summary of the contrasting Catholic views on matters.

 1. The Basis of Salvation

 This is the most important thing to realise; that core Protestant faith believes that Jesus Christ’s sacrifice is the only way to receive salvation and forgiveness of our sins.
-However, Catholicism focuses on means to gain grace by various ways to reach that right standing with God.
+However, Catholicism focuses on gaining grace in various ways to reach that right standing with God.

 It is this addition-to and alternative-means of salvation where the differences lie.

-Going further, they then identified the Papcy as an anti-christ system.
+Going further, they then identified the Papacy as an antichrist system.
 This was through an interpretation of various prophecies in the book of Daniel rather than just people’s opinions, something I began to see myself.

-There is also a Treasury of Merit within Catholic theology which is like a bank of good works provided by Jesus, Mary, and canonical saints; and only the Catholic Church has access to these in order to apply them.
+There is also a Treasury of Merit within Catholic theology, like a bank of good works provided by Jesus, Mary, and canonical saints; and only the Catholic Church has access to these to apply them.

-You can therefore sin one day but then confess to an appointed person afterwards and receive forgiveness, with the worst-case scenario being that you will be in purgatory for a while but eventually making it to heaven.
+Therefore, you can sin one day but then confess to an appointed person afterwards and receive forgiveness, with the worst-case scenario being that you will be in purgatory for a while but eventually making it to heaven.
 Therefore, you can’t be saved outside the Catholic Church.